MSU-Libraries/catalog/docs/CICD.md

 ### Cleanup
 **branches**: `devel-`* and `review-`*
-* Removes the stacks and runs the playbook to remove the DNS record created for the environment
+* Removes the stacks, their volumes, and runs the playbook to remove the DNS record created for the environment

 ### Release
 **branches**: `main`